CDCgov/covid_case_privacy_review/readme.md

 * sex
 * race
 * ethnicity
+* death_yn

+### Population level and geography specific checks

+* Checking county population and res_county should never be populated if the county population (by fips code) is under 20k.
+* Checking that sex, race, ethnicity demographic values should never be populated with the county subpopulation by those demographics is under 220 (k*20).
+* Checking for case county by sex, race, ethnicity in a county is never higher than 50% of the subpopulation by those demographics for the county.
+* Checking that there is never a situation where only a single county within a state is suppressed, allowing the state to be deduced by process of elimination.
+* Checks that if res_state is suppressed, then res_county should also be suppressed.
+* FIPS code fields are associated with quasi-identifiers so they are checked to make sure that they are always suppressed when corressponding fields are suppressed.
+  * state_fips_code, suppressed when res_state is suppressed
+  * county_fips_code, suppressed when res_state is suppressed

 ### Confidential attributes

 No confidential attributes are in this dataset.

-## Run procedures

-To run these scripts, copy in or symlik a data file to the `data/raw` folder, update the script with the name of the data file, run from the `R` folder of this project.
-This script will generate output to the console and create a privacy report in the `reports` folder.

-* [R/review_public.R](R/review_public.R) - to review the public12 file
-* [R/review_public_geo.R](R/review_public_geo.R) - to review the public19 file

 ## Interpreting output

 This script uses the [sdcMicro](https://cran.r-project.org/web/packages/sdcMicro/) package so much of the output is generated from this package.
 What we look for is the specific output `linked variable violations ( 0 )`, `k-anon violations ( 0 )`, and `< 0 > l-diversity violations`.
 If any violations are found then the file is not ready for publication, notify the data team so they can fix the data pipeline.

+For the geography checks, there are multiple steps, so output should be reviewed to confirm that all steps have completed without identifying an violations that require correction prior to publishing:
+* `linked variable violations ( 0 ) `
+* `k-anon violations ( 0 ) for k=( 1000 ) and quasi-identifiers ( res_state res_county )`
+* `k-anon violations ( 0 ) for k=( 11 ) and quasi-identifiers ( case_month res_state res_county age_group sex race ethnicity death_yn )`
+* `Low population county violations ( 0 )`
+* `Subpopulation county violations, part 1 checking subpopulation for counties ( 0 )`
+* `Subpopulation county violations, part 2, checking to make sure there aren't any res_county that aren't NA but have subpops ( 0 )`
+* `Subpopulation population too small for cases ( 0 )`
+* `County/state complementary violations ( 0 )`

 For convenience, a portion of this output is stored in `reports/log.md` to compare results on previous versions of the dataset.

-## Helper scripts
+## Helper files

+* [county_pop_demo_for_verify.csv](data/raw/county_pop_demo_for_verify.csv) a utility dataset generated from the [2019 census estimates](https://www.census.gov/data/tables/time-series/demo/popest/2010s-counties-detail.html) that contain populations counts for each county by sex, race, and ethnicity.
+Based on a shared utility dataset made by HHSProtect, formatted to be easier to use by the verification script
-This project also includes a script called `profile_data.R` that uses the [DataExplorer](https://www.rdocumentation.org/packages/DataExplorer/versions/0.8.1) package to create a profile report that is helpful for understanding and debugging the dataset.
+* [profile_data.R](R/profile_data.R) that uses the [DataExplorer](https://www.rdocumentation.org/packages/DataExplorer/versions/0.8.1) package to create a profile report that is helpful for understanding and debugging the dataset.
 If you run it, it will output a new profile to the `reports` folder.

-## Required software

-These scripts were developed and tested in R version 4.0.2 using the following packages and versions:

-* sdcMicro 5.5.1
-* arrow 2.0.0
-* DataExplorer 0.8.1 (optional for profiling)
-* Hmisc 4.4-0 (optional for profiling)
-* inspectdf 0.0.8 (optional for profiling)
-* dplyr 1.0.1 (optional for profiling)
+* [parquet2csv.R](R/parquet2csv.R) that uses the [Arrow](https://arrow.apache.org/docs/r/) package to read the dataset in parquet format and output an equivalent CSV file

 ## Structure